tlestang/HPCBC-code-review-12102022/slides/slides.md

 developers may be more isolated from each other and it's easy to struggle and come up with your own bespoke solutions.

-I can tell you the sotry of what is happening currently at Imperial.
+I can tell you the story of what is happening currently at Imperial.
 - Handful of PhD students, all training ML models
 - Need to read in and manage many different parameters
 - Through code review became obvious they are all trying to do similar thing.